pantheon-systems/documentation/source/content/cookies.md

 ## Cache-Varying Cookies

 Respond to a request with cached content depending on the presence and value of a particular cookie.
-It's important to note that in order for the response to be cached by Pantheon's edge, the cookie name must match `STYXKEY[a-zA-Z0-9_-]+`.
+It's important to note that in order for the response to be cached by Pantheon's Edge, the cookie name must match `STYXKEY[a-zA-Z0-9_-]+`.

 First, check to see if the cookie is set within the incoming request.
 If the cookie is set, store the value and use it to generate varied content as appropriate for your use case and implementation.